nino144/Spring-boot-ecommerce-website/README.md

 (5)

-For email notification,please use your email and your app password,you can see it after enable two step verifacation in https://myaccount.google.com/
+For email notification,please use your email and your app password,you can see it after enable two step verification in https://myaccount.google.com/